Savoonga, Alaska

 Savoonga is a city in Nome Census Area, Alaska, United States.
 It is located on St. Lawrence Island in the Bering Sea.
 As of the 2020 census, Savoonga's population was 835, up from 671 in 2010.

 Savoonga was incorporated in 1969.
 In 1971, it became joint owner of St. Lawrence Island along with the island's only other city, Gambell.

 The local economy consists largely of subsistence hunting for walrus, seals, fish, and bowhead whales.
 The city calls itself the "Walrus Capital of the World".
 A dogsled mail service operated until 1963.

 History

 St. Lawrence Island has been inhabited sporadically for the past 2,000 years by both Alaskan Yup'ik and Siberian Yupik people.
 In the 18th and 19th centuries, the island had a population of about 4,000 in numerous villages.

 Between 1878 and 1880, a famine devastated the island's population.
 Many who did not starve left.
 The remaining population of St. Lawrence Island was nearly all Siberian Yupik.

 In 1900, reindeer were introduced on the island and by 1917, the herd had grown to over 10,000 animals.
 A reindeer camp was established near present-day Savoonga in 1916.
 The village of Savoonga was established near the camp in the 1930s.
 Good hunting and trapping in the area attracted more residents.

 Gambell and Savoonga received joint title to most of the land on St. Lawrence Island under the Alaska Native Claims Settlement Act of 1971.

+In 1985 disaster struck Savoonga when 8 people died in one incident after a skiff carrying five members of the Kiyuklook family was swamped, leading to them drowning, and 2 further people drowned while attempting to rescue them.